 Founded in 2018, Byte emerged from the world of high-profile cosmetic dentistry.
 Co-founder and Chief Cosmetic Dentist Dr. Jon Marashi has a star-studded portfolio of A-list patients, but started Byte to bring his Hollywood-tested treatments to the mainstream.
 They’re making waves with their innovative technology, efficient treatment, and exemplary customer support, and they’ve quickly become one of the industry’s top competitors, taking the #1 spot in our home aligner rankings.

 We know you have a lot of questions right now.
 And we’re pretty sure we know what’s at the top of the list: “Do they really work?”
 Effectiveness is the foundation of quality aligner treatment.
 Because they don’t incorporate attachments and in-person oversight, at-home systems can’t correct severe misalignments like Invisalign or ClearCorrect can.
-But if you’ve got a milder case, NewSmile and Byte can both enhance your smile — and Byte goes slightly further to deliver an effective treatment.
+But if you’ve got a milder case, NewSmile and Byte can both enhance your smile.

 - Can treat mild-to-moderate cases of crowding and spacing, and some bite issues, but cannot incorporate any attachments.